hvega6/hvega6/README.md

 - 👋 Hi, I’m @hvega6
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning front end development in html,css,js and react-native
+- 🌱 I’m currently learning more about deep learning and machine learning
-- 💞️ I’m looking to learn more about being a great software engineer
+- 💞️ I’m looking to learn more about being a great software engineer and data scientist
-- 📫 How to reach me www.vegamarketing.xyz @notyourpapi#2464
+- 📫 How to reach me https://hugosportfolio.netlify.app/ @notyourpapi#2464

 <!---
 hvega6/hvega6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.